MicrosoftDocs/customer-insights/ci-docs/match-entities.md

 1. Follow the steps in [Define rules for match pairs](#define-rules-for-match-pairs).

 > [!NOTE]
 > The order of rules matters.
-The matching algorithm tries to match on the basis of your first rule and continues to the second rule only if no matches were identified with the first rule.
+The matching algorithm tries to match a given customer record on the basis of your first rule and continues to the second rule only if no matches were identified with the first rule.

 ## Advanced options